J-Derrick/Q-BridgeAfrica/README.md

 # Q-BridgeAfrica
-Template Website for Quantum Bridge Africa , A financial solutions company
+The official Website for Quantum Bridge Africa , A financial solutions company